hlavacs/ViennaGameAILibrary/README.md

 - For each node of the tree (and recursively its children) a custom class needs to be implemented to delegate actions to its children based on some criteria.

 Each decision node needs to implement its own ```makeDecision(float dt)``` method, in which it either delegates further actions to its children or implements game logic.
-In the example below, the ```isEnemyClose``` class is responsible for checking the distance between the player and an enemy.
+In the example below, the ```IsEnemyClose``` class is responsible for checking the distance between the player and an enemy.
 Depending on this distance, it calls a child decision node.
 ```
 	// Example: a character makes decisions based on the distance to an enemy
-	class isEnemyClose : public VGAIL::DecisionNode
+	class IsEnemyClose : public VGAIL::DecisionNode
 	{
 	public:
-		isEnemyClose(VGAIL::Vec2f& enemyPos)
+		IsEnemyClose(VGAIL::Vec2f& enemyPos)
 			: enemyPos(enemyPos) {}

-		~isEnemyClose() {}
+		~IsEnemyClose() {}

 		void makeDecision(float dt) override
 		{